 In this type you can create your own software to compete with other similar software.
 Preferable way to achieve this is to find a niche and occupy that.
 Find out what other similar software has been built and create something useful that the other software do not deliver.
 In an ideal case you should be able to sell your software on the market afterwards.
 You also need to have defined metrics, which you use to measure the quality of your software.
 Those can be performance, usability, engagement or anything else that is important in your software.
 As your thesis is a map, you need to also describe how you created the software.

-Here you can take some new technology and test it in terms of some measurements you define.
+Here you can take some new technology and test it in terms of some measurements or goals you define.
 As before those can be the ones that seem prudent for the chosen technology (either hardware or software).
 You can even take that one step further and test the combination of some hardware and software.
-However the measurement needs to be comparable to the measurements of other technologies.
+However the measurements needs to be comparable to the measurements of other technologies.
+This also includes measuring the achievement of the goal.
 The choices of technology and measurements need to be justified and alternatives provided.
 In that sense it is like describing a number of different roads from A to B and finding out, which one is more effective for which situation.

-An alternative in this type is to create a user manual for the chosen new technology.
+An alternative in this type is to create a user manual for a new chosen technology.
 In that case you put more focus on a newly created one road and provide a user-friendly map to navigate it.